 We are unique in working with higher education institutes, schools, the NHS, the wider public and the commercial sector in drawing on established strengths in genetics in Wales to deliver innovative education initiatives for these disparate groups.
 View Wales Gene Park’s Education and Engagement highlights for 2015 and 2016.

 The Wales Gene Park works closely with teachers to deliver educational events to students throughout Wales and bordering counties.
-These include:

 - Sixth form conferences